Luis Posada Carriles: Contras and Central America (1985–2005)

 Posada was met in El Salvador by CIA operative Félix Rodríguez, who told Posada that he was supporting him "at the request of a wealthy Miami benefactor".
 Rodríguez had overseen the capture of Ernesto "Che" Guevara in 1967.
-He offered Posada a job as his deputy, ferrying supplies to the Contra rebels in Nicaragua, in an operation directed by Oliver North: the pair were to coordinate drops of military supplies to the rebels, who opposed the Sandinista government.
+He offered Posada a job as his deputy, ferrying supplies to the Contra rebels in Nicaragua, in an operation directed by Lieutenant Colonel Oliver North: the pair were to coordinate drops of military supplies to the rebels, who opposed the Sandinista government.
 Posada's fortunes rose after the Reagan administration took a more confrontational approach to Cuba and expanded covert operations in Latin America.
 Posada was given a house and a car, and paid $3,000 per month, $750 for each flight he made, and sundry expenses, primarily by US Major General Richard Secord, who was directing operations for North.
 Posada was responsible for managing supply flights from the Salvadoran base of Ilopango to the Contra rebels at the border.
 He was also responsible for coordinating between the Contras, their advisers in the US, and their allies in the military forces of El Salvador.
 Operating with the Salvadoran alias "Ramón Medina", Posada built relationships inside the government of El Salvador, its military, and its infamous death squads.